Goddard’s Rocket

 A-3

-Designed as a scaled-up successor to the A-2, the A-3 featured an advanced guidance system using three gyroscopes and two integrating accelerometers to steer vanes in the rocket’s exhaust during its 45-second burn.
-Each flight was equipped with instruments to measure heat, atmospheric pressure, and temperature during descent.
+The A‑3 was conceived as a scaled‑up successor to the A‑2 and incorporated a more sophisticated guidance system.
+Three gyroscopes and two integrating accelerometers controlled graphite vanes placed in the exhaust plume during the rocket’s 45‑second burn.
+Each flight carried instruments to record temperature, pressure, and heating during descent.

-With the establishment of the Rocket Research Centre at Peenemünde on the Baltic Coast, the team had access to improved facilities.
-Yet despite this, tests in December 1937 were problematic.
-The first two launches suffered from engine issues and premature parachute deployment.
-Even after disabling the parachutes, engine failures and aerodynamic instability persisted.
-The issues were eventually traced to both the guidance system and design of the rocket’s fins.
+With the establishment of the Rocket Research Centre at Peenemünde on the Baltic coast, the team gained access to substantially improved facilities.
+Even so, test flights in December 1937 proved disappointing.
+The first two launches suffered engine malfunctions and premature parachute deployment.
+Subsequent attempts, conducted with the parachutes disabled, continued to experience engine failures and aerodynamic instability.
+These problems were ultimately traced to shortcomings in both the guidance system and fin design.

 A-3